 Get a new concealed handgun permit

-The DCSO is committed to preserving citizens’ Second Amendment rights while ensuring community safety and adhering to the law.
+The DCSO is committed to preserving citizens’ Second Amendment rights while ensuring community safety and adhering to

 To get a new permit: